cometbft/cometbft/docs/architecture/adr-100-data-companion-push-api.md

 10. It _must_ provide insight to operators (e.g. by way of logs/metrics) to
     assist in dealing with possible failure modes.

-11. The solution _should_ be able to be backported to older versions of CometBFT (e.g. v0.34).

 ### Entity Relationships